-A concept exploring how Instagram could unlock deeper interaction with carousel posts — letting users react to individual slides, tag comments to specific photos, and giving creators a granular view of what resonates.
+A concept exploring how Instagram could unlock deeper interaction with carousel posts by letting users react to individual slides, tag comments to specific photos, and giving creators a granular view of what resonates.

 The reaction tray mirrors the quick-reaction bar from Instagram DMs.
 Slide-tagged comments use a subtle badge indicator rather than a separate comment section.
 The goal is additive engagement without disrupting the scroll-through experience that makes carousels feel casual.